History of Anti-Sexual Assault Movement in Thailand

 One Stop Crisis Centers are established in Thai hospitals

-OSCC (One Stop Crisis Centers) operates under the Thai Ministry of Public Health in order to provide assistance to females and minors who faced sexual assault or violence.
-This means that victims of sexual assault can go to these centers or to hospitals around Thailand where these centers are implemented and get specific aid, such as healthcare and mental support.
-This provides a safe space for victims of assault. -
+OSCC (One Stop Crisis Centres) operates under the Thai Ministry of Public Health to provide assistance to females and minors who faced sexual assault or violence.
+This means that victims of sexual assault can go to these centres at hospitals around Thailand and get specific aid, such as healthcare and mental support.
+This provides a safe space for victims of assault.
+Timetoast

 Royal Thai Police Cadet Academy begin only admitting men

 In 2018, the Royal Thai Police Cadet Academy says that they will only be admitting men starting from 2019 since women have a higher turnover rate.
-This means that the amount of female officers will heavily decrease, however according to Thai law, a female police officer is required when interviewing victims on rape cases. -
+This means that the amount of female officers will heavily decrease and many sexual assault cases will go unreported, since females who have been raped will feel extremely uncomfortable speaking to male police officers about their experience and according to Thai law, a female police officer is required when interviewing victims on rape cases.

 76th Anniversary of The Universal Declaration of Human Rights